CommodoreAlex/Jenkins/Getting_Started.md

-# Getting Started with Jenkins 🚀

-This guide is designed to help system administrators understand Jenkins, set it up, and manage it effectively.

----

 ## What is Jenkins?

 Jenkins is an open-source automation server that simplifies the process of building, testing, and deploying applications.
 It’s a cornerstone of modern DevOps practices, enabling teams to: